 Visa and Immigration

-1. What is the Executive Order on Protecting the Nation from Terrorist Attacks by Foreign Nationals signed on January 27, 2017, and does it affect me?
+1. What is the Executive Order on Protecting the Nation from Terrorist Entry into the United States signed on March 6, 2017, and does it affect me?

 2. Will there be changes to the H1B visa program?